sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-2/index.en.md

   labels: {}
 ```

-The second step is to restart the Kubernetes cluster deployment command with the RKE tool, the latter being responsible for reconciling the expected state of the cluster expressed in the `cluster.yml` file with the actual state of the cluster:
+The second step is to relauch the Kubernetes cluster deployment command with the RKE tool, this one being responsible for reconciling the expected state of the cluster expressed in the `cluster.yml` file with the actual state of the cluster:

 ```shell
 $ rke up